openbridge/chatlytics/README.md

 * Remote Import from URL

 #### Drag-and-Drop

+The simplest way to import a command is by simply dragging a YAML file to the Slack window and clicking the "Upload" button.
+The bot will do the rest!

 #### Attachments

+Alternatively, you can upload a YAML file by clicking the '+' sign at the bottom of the chat window, navigating to the file on your computer and clicking the "Upload" button.

 #### Remote Import from URL

 To import a remote YAML file from someplace like Github, you must specify a URL to that YAML file in the following format: